simatic-ax/standardizer-tutorial-lib/doc/write-tests.md

     END_VAR
     ```

-    In this case we use the full qualified path for the Valve class.
-This is another way to define variables from namespaces beside the `USING` keyword.
+    In this case we use the full qualified name for the Valve class.
+This is an alternative to `USING Simatic.Ax.Tutorial;`.

 1. To implement the test itself, we modify the method `MyTestMethod` in this way: